tragle/ragle.io/articles/6-option.md

 If you rent a car, you can expect it to have a cruise control.
 And though the cruise control buttons on some cars have a more intuitive design that other cars, in all cases you can disengage the cruise control by tapping on the brake pedal.

-Imagine renting a car with an “augmented cruise control” which cannot be shut off except by pushing a special button on the dashboard.
+Imagine renting a car with an “augmented cruise control” which you cannot shut off except by pushing a special button on the dashboard.
 Imagine further that when this new cruise control results in fatal crashes, the manufacturer responds “our hearts go out to the families, but the drivers should have read the manual.”
 Boeing had a similar response after Lion Air 610 went down.

 Because of its poorly-designed flight control system, two 737 Max 8’s have crashed in 6 months, killing hundreds of people.
 Boeing engineers have unquestionably hurt people.
-Whatever quality-control processes Boeing has in place, whatever engineering culture they have, cannot be deemed adequate by any measure.
+Whatever quality-control processes Boeing has in place, whatever engineering culture they have, one cannot deem adequate by any measure.

 As the largest aircraft manufacturer in the United States and one of the largest companies in the world, Boeing wields enormous wealth and power.
 The Federal Aviation Administration, which ostensibly ensures that aircraft meet safety standards, allows Boeing to “self-certify” under a special program.
 The aviation industry has thus achieved complete, and convenient, regulatory capture.